 The dates of the various examinations and assessments are set out below:

-DEADLINES FOR RECEIPT OF ALL SCHOLARSHIP APPLICATIONS IS MONDAY 6 JANUARY 2014.
+DEADLINE FOR RECEIPT OF ALL SCHOLARSHIP APPLICATIONS IS MONDAY 5 JANUARY 2015.

 NB: Entries that arrive after the published date will not be included.